-Both Wiley CPAexcel and Gleim CPA review are great CPA exam study guides and many candidates have a difficult time deciding which one is better.
+Both Wiley CPAexcel and Gleim CPA review are great CPA exam study guides.
+Consequently, many candidates have a difficult time deciding which one is better.
 The right question isn’t which CPA exam study materials are better.
 It’s which CPA exam prep course suits you better and is right for you.

 Wiley CPAexcel or Gleim CPA Review Comparison

 - 1 Wiley CPAexcel or Gleim CPA Review Comparison